Contact Us

 Application process:

-A cover letter addressing the applicant’s credentials and experiences as they relate to the position, curriculum vitae, and three references should be sent electronically to Dr. Steven Burns, Professor of Chemistry, by email to sburns@stac.edu.
+A cover letter and C.V. addressing the applicant’s credentials and experiences as they relate to the position should be sent to Dr. Steven Burns, Professor of Chemistry, by email to sburns@stac.edu.
+Salary is determined by a candidate’s highest level of education. $2,800 – $3,100 per 3 credit course.

 Application process:

-The School of Science, Technology, Engineering and Mathematics at St. Thomas Aquinas College seeks an adjunct faculty member to teach General Chemistry course or courses for the Fall semester.
+The School of Science, Technology, Engineering and Mathematics at St. Thomas Aquinas College seeks adjunct faculty members to teach Software Engineering, Networks and System Security or other computer science courses for the Fall 2024 semester.
 All courses will meet on our campus, in Rockland County, New York.
-Please note that we do not plan to offer these courses remotely.
-Additional opportunities to teach Chemistry courses may become available.
+Preference will be given to in-person instruction but online/hybrid will be considered.

 Application process: